visforvali/ws297y/prompts.md

 Each week, I choose a few of these prompts, from which you choose 1, to guide your low-stakes writing.

+Stumbling Blocks, Keyholes
+Annotation, Letters to the Editor
+Stumbling Blocks, I Hope This Email Finds You
+Blood in the Gutter, Why
+Loved Lines, Stumbling Blocks
+Why, Copycat
+Stumbling Blocks, Loved Lines, Truth to Power

 ## Loved Lines